lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 ### Block 2: Value Proposition (VP)

-**Definition:** The bundle of products and services that creates value for a specific customer segment — addressing pains, generating gains, or enabling customer jobs.
+**Definition:** The bundle of products and services that creates value for a specific customer segment, addressing pains, generating gains, or enabling customer jobs.

 **Key question:** *What specific combination of features, outcomes, and experiences makes our offer genuinely valuable?*